reinhart1010/nix/docs/en/common/ical.md

 ---
 # ical

-A Hirji/Islamic calendar and converter for the terminal.
+View Hirji/Islamic and Gregorian calendars and convert their dates.
 More information: <https://manned.org/ical>.

 - Display the current month's calendar: